 Note: Only videos hosted on our site are tracked.
 If you uploaded videos to other hosting services, such as YouTube they will not be tracked.

-By default, the timeline selected for charting videos is the last 30 days but you can adjust this timeline by setting the "from" and "to" dates in the date selectors.
+By default, the timeline selected for charting videos is the last 30 days.
+You can adjust this timeline by selecting the From and To dates in the date selectors.

 Hover over a data point on the chart to see total views for a specific date: